You are here

 There is a heritage rose collection inspired by original graveside plantings.
 Blooms peak from November to December.

 A replica mortuary chapel on Bolton Street tells the park's story and displays burial information.
-It is open daily from 10am - 4pm.
+It is open Monday through Friday from 10am - 3pm.
 There are printed lists of the names of those buried in the park at the chapel.
 Records are also available at the Karori Cemetery.You can search the Bolton Street records dated from 1840 using our online database:

 The Friends of Bolton Street Cemetery run guided tours from time to time.
 Check out the events page for upcoming tours.Special guided tours are available by prior arrangement through the Treehouse Visitor Centre.

-Friends of Bolton Street Cemetery is a volunteer organisation that aims to protect, maintain and develop the Park and its historical records.The group was set up in 1977 to:• preserve the Cemetery’s historic atmosphere • help the Council maintain graves • encourage descendants and associates of people buried in the park to repair damaged graves • promote the Cemetery through guided tours and promotional information.
-Find more information on their website
+Friends of Bolton Street Cemetery is a volunteer organisation that aims to protect, maintain and develop the Park and its historical records.The group was set up in 1977 to preserve the Cemetery’s historic atmosphere and help the Council maintain graves They also encourage descendants and associates of people buried in the park to repair damaged graves and promote the Cemetery through guided tours and promotional information.